Suraj520/cv-nlp-basics-to-advanced/02_CV/README.md

 11. Morphological operations on an image using OpenCV.
 12. Image filters using OpenCV.
 13. Image Gradients and Edge Detection using OpenCV.
-14. Image Pyramids using OpenCV.
+14. Image Pyramids(Laplacian and Gaussian) using OpenCV.
+15. Image blending using image pyramids in OpenCV.